tjbearse/interview-ranking/Readme.md

 Interesting challenges with the problem:

 * Interview loops are varied groups with a high number of judges.
-Rarely do we see the same pair of interviewers interview a pool of candidates.
+Rarely do we see the same pair of interviewers interview a large pool of candidates.
 It's hoped that transative comparison, while fuzzy, will help produce a ranking in such a dataset.
-* Truth value of the bar and candidate skill are not knowable to us.
+* True values of the bar and candidate skill are not discoverable.
 It's not possible to say from these comparisons where the bar is or which interviewers are most successful in relation to assessing the bar.
 * Interviewers are not perfect judges, they are assumed to have some variance in their judgements.
 TODO to attempt to rate this based on comparisons.